awsimaya/Synthetics-Workshop/index.md

 11. Click on any dimension to check out the metrics the Canary is publishing.
 As always, you can click on a metric to create line graphs and also setup Anomaly Detection by clicking on the graph icon
 ![](images/7.png)
 ![](images/8.png)

+# Use case for Synthetics
+Amazon CloudWatch Synthetics enables you to create canaries to monitor your endpoints and APIs.
+Canaries are configurable scripts that follow the same routes and perform the same actions as a customer.
+This enables the outside-in view of your customers’ experiences, and your service’s availability from their point of view.

+You can run a canary once, or on a regular schedule.
+Scheduled canaries can run 24 hours a day, as often as once per minute.
+The canaries check the availability and latency of your endpoints, and can store load time data and screenshots of the UI.

+You can create canaries to test your applications automatically in production to identify problems in business functionalies before your customers are affected.
+Test API endpoints, user workflows, site responsiveness etc easily and collect execution results instantly.